Fish Pond Management | Pond & Lake Stewards: Grow Fish Instead of Algae

 - Provide secure and healthy wild habitat for fish, insects, pollinators, and birds

-- Limit algae and golden algae
+- Limit algae, toxic blue-green algae, and golden algae in ponds and lakes

 - Improve water clarity and shade out underwater weeds

 Increase fish population with biomimicry.

 Mimicking nature’s own solution, BioHavens are beautiful and functional wetlands that cycle valuable but misplaced nutrients into beneficial plants and fish instead of algae.
 BioHaven floating island products facilitate oxygenation and homogenization of water and boost the growth of periphyton to provide natural food for small fish.
 Our floating man-made islands provide safe havens for all manner of fish.
 So you can grow fish instead of algae.